LaurentMazare/tensorflow-ocaml/README.md

 ## Installation

 Use [opam](https://opam.ocaml.org/) to install the __tensorflow-ocaml__ package.
-This version currently lags significantly behind the GitHub tip.
+Starting from version 0.0.11 this will automatically install the TensorFlow library.

 ```bash
 opam install tensorflow